PyChina/weekly/content/Issue/issue-406.md

     + SOBOLEVN.ME
     + • Shared by Nikita Sobolev

-“Dependency injection is a controversial topic.
+"Dependency injection is a controversial topic.
 There are known problems, hacks, and even whole methodologies on how to work with DI frameworks.
-It is not the case when using a functional approach.”
+It is not the case when using a functional approach."

 - [配置 uWSGI以 进行生产部署](https://pycoders.com/link/3513/web)
     + PETER SPERL